simonmeggle/simonmeggle.github.io/_posts/en/2014-09-01-static-website-with-jekyll.md

 title: Static website <br/> with <em>Jekyll</em>
 ---

 At the beginning of the Internet, there were **static sites**: each web page was written "by hand" using a text editor, and then put online.
-The disadvantages are many, especially the need to duplicate the same changes on any pages[^dupliquer], to know HTML and to have his computer available to edit pages.
-The advent of CSS, which allows to separate actual content from its presentation format and to share it between pages has not changed this fact[^css].
+The disadvantages are many, especially the need to duplicate the same changes on some pages[^duplicate], to know HTML and to have his computer available to edit pages.
+The advent of CSS, which allows to separate actual content from its presentation format and to share it between the pages has not changed this fact[^css].

 It was then that appeared **dynamic sites**: programming languages ​​running on the server side, such as PHP, helped the rise of [CMS](https://en.wikipedia.org/wiki/Content_management_system), which made possible to create sites and change their content directly from a browser, thus allowing the emergence of sites, blogs, forums accessible to the greatest number.
 This is for example the case of [*Spip*](http://www.spip.net/), [*Dotclear*](http://dotclear.org/) or [*WordPress*](https://wordpress.com/).
 However, these systems are not without disadvantages:

-- ils sont très sensibles aux failles de sécurité, ce qui implique de surveiller attentivement les mises à jour et les logs ;
+- they are very sensitive to security gaps, which implies that you need to  monitor carefully updates and logs;
-- ils sont consommateurs de ressources serveur, nécessitant des hébergements spécifiques pour les gros volumes de visiteurs ;
+- they are server ressource intensive, and need specific hostings for large volume of visitors;
-- ils supportent mal les montées en charge, et sont ainsi très sensibles aux attaques DDoS ou aux affluences de visiteurs[^affluence] ;
+- they badly handle significant increases in workload, so they are very sensitive to DDoS attacks or huge influx of visitors[^peak];
-- ils constituent souvent de vraies usines à gaz, surdimensionnées vis-à-vis des besoins et nécessitant des bases de données.
+- they tend to be a labyrinthine system, largely overkill for their use and needing databases.

-Depuis quelques années, les **sites statiques** font leur retour en grâce avec l'apparition des *générateurs de sites statiques*.
-Sur la base de simples fichiers textes, un programme génère un site composé uniquement de pages statiques qu'il suffit ensuite d'héberger.
-Ainsi, les problèmes de sécurité sont presque inexistants, il est possible de s'héberger sur un serveur très modeste[^raspberry] ou au contraire d'obtenir d'excellentes performances et de supporter de très fortes montées en charge en utilisant un [CDN](https://fr.wikipedia.org/wiki/Content_delivery_network) comme [*Cloudflare*](https://www.cloudflare.com/) ou [*Cloudfront*](http://aws.amazon.com/fr/cloudfront/)[^cloudfront].
+For a couple of years, **static websites** has come back into favor with the emergence of the *static website generators*.
+With simple text files, a program generates a website made entirely from static pages you just have to host.
+Security problems are thus virtually non-existent, it is possible to host your website on a very modest server[^raspberry] or rather the opposite, to get excellent performances and handle huge increases in workload using a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) like [*Cloudflare*](https://www.cloudflare.com/) or [*Cloudfront*](http://aws.amazon.com/cloudfront/)[^cloudfront].

-Il est de plus possible de suivre toutes les modifications et de travailler collaborativement grâce à `git`[^git], de rédiger ses articles en ligne et de générer son site à la volée à l'aide de services comme [*GitHub*](https://pages.github.com/) et [*Prose*](http://prose.io), ou d'avoir un système de commentaires avec [*Disqus*](https://disqus.com/).
+In addition, it is possible to follow the changes and to work collaboratively thanks to `git`[^git], to write the articles online and to generate the website on the fly with services like [*GitHub*](https://pages.github.com/) and [*Prose*](http://prose.io), or to have a commenting system with [*Disqus*](https://disqus.com/).

-Dans cet article, nous allons voir comment installer (I) et utiliser (II) le générateur de site statiques [*Jekyll*](http://jekyllrb.com/) pour créer et modifier un site simple.
+This article will show how to install (I) and use (II) the [*Jekyll*](http://jekyllrb.com/) website static generator to create and modify a simple website.

-## Premier site avec *Jekyll*
+## First website with *Jekyll*

-Dans un premier temps, nous allons voir comment installer *Jekyll* sur votre machine, pour créer votre premier site et obtenir un serveur local permettant de l'observer dans votre navigateur.
+As a first step, we will see how to install *Jekyll* on your computer, in order to create your first website and get a local host allowing us to watch it in your browser.

-### Installation de *Jekyll*
+### Installation of *Jekyll*

-**Sur *Linux***, installez directement la dernière version stable de [*Ruby*](https://packages.debian.org/stable/ruby)[^rvm], accompagné de ses [outils de développement](https://packages.debian.org/stable/ruby-dev) et de [gem](https://packages.debian.org/stable/rubygems).
-Sous *Debian*, il suffit d'installer les paquets suivants :
+**On *Linux***, directly install the last stable version of [*Ruby*](https://packages.debian.org/stable/ruby)[^rvm], with its [developpement tools](https://packages.debian.org/stable/ruby-dev) and [gem](https://packages.debian.org/stable/rubygems).
+On *Debian*, you just have to install the following packages:
 {% highlight sh %}
 sudo apt-get install ruby ruby-dev libgsl-ruby rubygems sudo gem install jekyll
 {% endhighlight %}

-**Sur *Mac OS X***, commencez par installer [*Homebrew*](http://brew.sh/)[^xcode] puis [*Ruby version manager*](http://rvm.io/) avec la dernière version stable de *Ruby*, pour pouvoir ensuite installer *Jekyll* :
+**On *Mac OS X***, first install [*Homebrew*](http://brew.sh/)[^xcode] and [*Ruby version manager*](http://rvm.io/) with the last stable version of *Ruby*, then install *Jekyll*:
 {% highlight sh %}
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
 \curl -L https://get.rvm.io | bash -s stable --ruby